 Now redirects to…

 There’s a clear structure change there.
 Is Google going to have to spend a lot of watts and dollars trying to understand the new structure?
 If that’s the case then, as we’ve seen before, this migration could take a long time.
-3 months is common, but we should start to see a trend fairly quickly – and we’ll update our data below as we track the site.
+3 months is common.
+[Latest update and analysis included below.]

 If the new website is faster and if the store-availability feature satisfies the average searcher, primark.co.uk could increase visibility for searchers, but the intent and competitiveness is not obviously better than before.
 If it fails to satisfy new searchers, the website simply continues to serves existing primark fans.